Maddalena Corvina

-Maddalena Corvina (1607-1664) was an Italian portrait and still life painter and engraver.
+Maddalena Corvina (1607–1664) was an Italian portrait and still life painter and engraver.
 Corvina specialized in miniature portrait paintings.
-Living and working in Rome, the House of Medici were patrons.
+She lived and worked in Rome, where the House of Medici were her patrons.
 She apprenticed under her uncle, Francesco da Castello.
 Anna Angelica Allegrini was a student of Corvina.

 Works by Corvina are held in the Albani Library.
 Corvina was the subject of a portrait by Claude Mellan in 1636.